hermanmak/dialogflow-conversation-visualizer/README.md

 # Dialogflow Conversation Visualizer
-This repository contains an example of sending Dialogflow conversations to BigQuery using Dataflow and visualizing them using Data Studio.
+This repository contains an example of sending Dialogflow interactions to BigQuery using Dataflow.
+Using Data Studio to visualize entire conversations, or groups of dialogflow interactions.

-## Visualizer
+## Visualization
 You can view Dialogflow complete conversations between End Users and the Agent.
-The Data Studio dashboard allows the user to search based on time or by session Id.
+This setup guide will show you how to enable searching via Session Id or Timestamp.

 ![Data Studio Dashboard](images/datastudio.png)